-Section 7 Means of Escape from Fire The means of escape are protected to prevent the spread of fire and smoke.
-Combustible items found on the 2 nd floor Tolerable Section 8 Fire Detection and Alarm Systems Early warning is limited to hard wire or battery smoke alarms within each of the resident's Flat smoke alarms within resident's Flats are installed to a minimum of an LD3 Standard.
-Trivial Section 9 Emergency Lighting Emergency Lighting is provided to the landings and protected staircase.
+Section 8 Fire Detection and Alarm Systems Early warning is limited to hard wire or battery smoke alarms within each of the resident's flats, smoke alarms within resident's maisonettes are installed to a minimum of an LD3 Standard.
+Trivial Section 9 Emergency Lighting Provided to the deck access and protected staircase.
 The premises have a sufficient emergency / escape lighting system in accordance with BS 5266.
-Trivial Section 10 Compartmentation The premise has sufficient compartmentation to limit the travel and effect of smoke and flame in event of a fire between dwellings and supports the stay put unless policy.
-Trivial Section 11 Fire Fighting Equipment No firefighting provisions are provided within the premise.
-Trivial Section 12 Fire Signage Appropriate signage is in place where deemed necessary.
+Trivial Section 10 Compartmentation The premise has sufficient compartmentation to limit the travel and effect of smoke and flame in event of a fire between dwellings.
+Tolerable Section 11 Fire Fighting Equipment The premises have no provisions for firefighting equipment.
+Trivial Section 12 Fire Signage Appropriate signage is displayed.
 Trivial Section 13 Employee Training All staff receive basic fire safety awareness training.
+Trivial Section 14 Sources of Ignition The fixed electrical installation shall be tested every 5 years.
+It was noted that the last inspection was last completed 16/07/2022 Trivial Section 15 Waste Control Cleaning and caretaking Provisions operate at the blocks.
+Bins are stored within a dedicated bin store.
 Trivial